 So grab a cuppa, put your favorite music on in the background, roll your sleeves up and let’s get started.

 1. You may not yet have an FB business account setup so please watch the video below and follow the step by step instructions to setup the Business Manager and your Facebook Ad Account.
-(Please note the video is by Shopify, but the information is the same no matter what business model you’re building.
+Thanks to Ben Heath for an awesome video!

 2. With your new shiny account ready to go before we even think about setting up our ad, we need to create our facebook pixel which we can then add to our website or store to track the actions of the people who visit.

 This way we can track visits, activity on the site, add to carts & purchases on an ecommerce store, create lookalike audiences and all sorts of super helpful information to ensure we can create highly targeted campaigns.

 Here is a great video from a chap called Jason Wardrop who explains exactly what a pixel is and how to create it inside your ads account;

 Once you have your pixel setup and can access the ID or the code you have a couple of choices.

 - You can install an app or plugin which has been designed to make it easy for you to install the pixel on your site.
 There are a multitude available to you for whatever platform you may be hosting your site including Shopify, WordPress, Wix etc. Just google ‘FB Pixel app for X (your platform of choice)’

 - You can ask someone you know who is ‘techier’ than you are to help you out or hire someone from Upwork or Fiverr,com to install the pixel for you using the code.

 - Or as Jason said you can reach out to the support or help desk of whatever platform you’re using to see if they can help you install the pixel.